 Note that the grievance should not be raised in the following situations:

-Either of the following can raise complaints:
+The following persons can raise complaints:

 The GST portal itself handles such grievances and will make an on-demand call to the bank based on the CPIN and the bank name entered by the taxpayer.

-Step 3: Select the appropriate choice from the ‘Grievance Related To’ drop-down list.
+Step 2: Select the appropriate choice from the ‘Grievance Related To’ drop-down list.

 Step 4: In the ‘Details of Taxpayer (Person) who is reporting the grievance’ section, the following details will be required: